General Information2019-07-09T10:33:21+00:00

 A written report to caregivers takes place at the end of Term 2 and a comprehensive written report is issued at the end of Term 4

-Parents –Teacher evening is held in term 3 each year allowing parents and caregivers the opportunity to discuss learning goals for their child and ways they can help at home for children to meet the National Standards.
+Parents –Teacher evening is held in term 3 each year allowing parents and caregivers the opportunity to discuss learning goals for their child and ways they can help at home for children to meet their learning goals.
 In addition staff are available to meet caregivers before and after school when necessary.

 Playground Supervision

-Two teachers are rostered for before and after school duty as well as recess duty each day.
+Teachers are rostered for before and after school duty as well as recess duty each day.
 A teacher supervises the Chambers Street crossing from 8.30am – 8.45am and from 2.45pm – 3.00pm.
-As well, a teacher supervises the Te Awa Avenue road patrol which is on duty each afternoon 2.45pm – 3.00pm.

 School Rules